 Choose large pieces of driftwood, cut Hairgrasses into pieces, and tie them carefully using fishing strings.
-When growing on the driftwood, the water will be the primary source of their nutrition.
+When growing on the driftwood, the water will be their primary nutrition source.
 So, maintaining nutrient-rich, healthy water is vital for Dwarf Hairgrass.

-Aquascaping is something special, and you’ll get the real charm of fishkeeping with it.
+Aquascaping is something special, and you’ll get the natural charm of fishkeeping with it.
 Newbies sometimes are muddled to start a natural ecosystem aquarium or a simple biotope.
 But they are not so challenging at all.
-You just need to get the proper guidelines, and the rest is easy.
+You need to get the proper guidelines; the rest is easy.

 I hope this article about the best plants to attach to driftwood will come to use for you.
-You are welcome to put any comment below.
+You are welcome to put any comments below.

 What are the plant species that will attach to driftwood easily?

 Some plant species that will attach to driftwood easily in an aquarium include Java moss, Anubias, Java fern, African water fern, and Christmas moss.

 These plants can be tied to the driftwood using fishing lines or thread.
 Then, will gradually grow and spread across the wood, creating a natural and visually appealing display in the tank.